As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 What should I do if my dog is bleeding from the ear flap?

 If you notice any bleeding from your dog’s ear flap, take cotton wool or a clean cloth and apply pressure to the dog’s ear for at least 2 minutes.
 This should slow the bleeding quite significantly.
 After the bleeding has slowed, assess the size of the wound.
-If it is smaller than an eighth of an inch (approx. 4-5mm) and you can stop the bleeding then you will most likely not need a vet visit.
+If it is smaller than an eighth of an inch (approx. 4-5mm) and you can stop the bleeding, then you will most likely not need a vet visit.
 Clean the wound gently with warm soapy water and monitor it.

-If the wound is larger than an eighth of an inch (4-5mm), then you pet may need to have the wound on the ear stitched up.
+If the wound is larger than an eighth of an inch (4-5mm), then your pet may need to have the wound on the ear stitched up.
 Flap the ear against the dog’s head and apply a light bandage to prevent further bleeding and shaking of the head.
-Make sure the bandage is not too tight so that you don’t obstruct the dog’s breathing and get the dog to the vet immediately for assessment.
+Make sure the bandage is not too tight so that you don’t obstruct the dog’s breathing, and get the dog to the vet immediately for assessment.

-7. Allergies
+10. Allergies

-Allergies can cause swelling and redness inside the ear flap.
-This can result in severe discomfort and the dog will respond by scratching at the ear or flapping the head.
 The allergies may be because of a bee sting or something similar.
-In this case the swelling and redness will develop very quickly and can be quite alarming.
+In this case, the swelling and redness will develop very quickly and can be quite alarming.
 It is recommended that you seek veterinary attention if you notice any swelling or redness that happens very quickly.

 Chronic skin allergies can also affect the ear.
-If left untreated it can result in ear infections, abscesses or aural hematomas.
+If left untreated, it can result in ear infections, abscesses, or aural hematomas.

 Ear flap conditions can be extremely alarming and dramatic.
 They are also very common.
 Due to the wide range of causes, any change to your dog’s ear flap warrants a visit to the vet for the appropriate diagnosis and treatment.